JobDoesburg/landolfio/README.md

 11. Run ```./manage.py runserver``` to start the development server locally.

 Now your server is setup and running on ```localhost:8000```.
 The administrator interface can be accessed by going to ```localhost:8000/admin```.

+## Moneybird API
+This website can connect to [Moneybird](https://moneybird.com) using their [API](https://developer.moneybird.com) and the [`moneybird-python` client](https://github.com/jjkester/moneybird-python/), to link asset management to administration and bookkeeping in Moneybird.